Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 \section{Methodology}

 Sections \ref{problem_definition} and \ref{pipeline_overview} provide an overview of the aerial power plant inspection task and the proposed UAV localization pipeline.
 The visual detection of PV modules is described in detail in Section \ref{pv_detection}.
-This is followed by Section \ref{pv_tracking} which describes the approaches used for initial association of the detected modules and subsequent module tracking.
+This is followed by Section \ref{pv_tracking} which describes the initial association of the detected modules with the power plant model and subsequent module tracking.
 Lastly, \mbox{Section \ref{uav_localization}} is focused on UAV pose estimation.

 The methods and results presented in this work are focused on the use of RGB camera images, since these offer richer feature space, wider viewing angle, higher resolution, and exhibit lower variation of image intensities compared to thermal images.
 However, the presented methods can also be modified for use with thermal images (see \ref{apdx_thermal}) or paired with detections from RGB images through accurate temporal synchronization and spatial registration.